Anyone (Roxette song): Release and promotion

-The song was released as the album's second single from 10 May 1999 onwards, and was backed by multiple b-sides.
-Included on maxi-single editions was the previously-released Abbey Road Studios version of their 1995 single "You Don't Understand Me".
+In Japan, "Anyone" was released as a double A-side with "Pay the Price" on 8 May 1999, although no music video was created for that song.
+"Anyone" was released as the album's second single outside Japan on 10 May 1999, backed by multiple B-sides.
+Included on maxi-single editions was the previously released Abbey Road Studios version of their 1995 single "You Don't Understand Me".
 Also included was the "Wish I Could Fly" music video, as well as an exclusive, orchestral version of album track "Cooper", subtitled the 'Closer to God Version'.
-In Japan, the single was released as a double a-side with "Pay the Price", although no music video was created for that song.
 The video for "Anyone" was directed by longtime collaborator Jonas Åkerlund, and was filmed in the Tróia Peninsula region of Portugal.
 Although an edited version of the video was placed on medium rotation on MTV en Español in the United States, the video was banned from airplay on MTV Europe and other European TV stations as it ended with a scene in which a distressed Fredriksson attempted to commit suicide by drowning herself in the ocean.